Azure/ai-hub/docs/fsiAOAI.md

 ## Deployment instructions

-This section will describe how to deploy the "Secure and Compliant Generative Azure Open AI" reference implementation into an Azure subscription.
+This section will describe how to deploy the "Enterprise Azure OpenAI Hub" reference implementation into an Azure subscription.

 ### Pre-requisites

-The "Secure and Compliant Generative Azure Open AI" reference implementation is deployed at the *subscription* scope in Azure, and requires a few pre-requisites to be in place before you can deploy the reference implementation:
+The "Enterprise Azure OpenAI Hub" reference implementation is deployed at the *subscription* scope in Azure, and requires a few pre-requisites to be in place before you can deploy the reference implementation:

 - Ideally use a dedicated Azure subscription, where you have submitted the subscription ID into the form for [requesting access to Azure Open AI](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUOFA5Qk1UWDRBMjg0WFhPMkIzTzhKQ1dWNyQlQCN0PWcu).
 This will ensure that the subscription is enabled for Azure Open AI, including GTP-4.
-- Once the subscription has been approved, you must request access to customer-managed key (CMK) and bring-your-own-storage (BYOS) for Azure Open AI.
-This is done by submitting another request using [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR65c5WORsv5NtSDPjRrSCMhUNDZJUERRVVVDME4xNDVNRjEwMTNZV1dHSSQlQCN0PWcu)
 - The user who's deploying the reference implementation must be *Owner* of the subscription where the reference implementation will be deployed, as the deployment will be making role assignments for the managed identities that are created.

 ## Step by step deployment guidance

-This section will explain the deployment experience and the options provided for the "Secure and Compliant Generative Azure Open AI" reference implementation.
+This section will explain the deployment experience and the options provided for the "Enterprise Azure OpenAI Hub" reference implementation.

 Once the pre-requisites have been completed, you can deploy the reference implementation using this link [*Deploy to Microsoft Cloud*](https://aka.ms/DeploySecureGenAI), it will start the deployment experience in the Azure portal into your default Azure tenant.
 In case you have access to multiple tenants, ensure you are selecting the right one.